Moorooka

 Moorooka features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 62.0% of all households, including 26.4% couples with children, 24.4% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 38.0%, with lone person households at 30.4% and group households comprising 7.7%.
+Non-family households constitute the remaining 38.0%, with lone person households at 30.4% and group households comprising 7.7% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households